 „Rehumanize“, trust others, share control

 The other thing I realized once more while reading Brené: We live in an achieving culture and put extremely high expectations on us.
 One of the unpleasant side effects of this attitude is that we think being strong and successful means we have to be in control of everything and don’t need anyone (or are not allowed to need anyone).
 This, of course, is complete bollocks.
-We, neither in our private lives nor in business, need supporters.
+We, in our private lives as well as in business, need supporters.
 A good team in order to achieve great things – or sometimes just to avoid to lose it.

 But even for those of us who realized this in theory it’s easier said than done.
 We are living in an environment that is ruled by distrust and control.
 What we need to learn (and this by the way is something dm founder Götz Werner promotes as well) is to „to trust others and acknowledge their worth.“ Or, to use one of my favourite Brené words: we need to „Rehumanize“.